beeware/toga/docs/tutorial/tutorial-0.rst

 Set up your development environment
 ===================================

-Make sure you installed the `Toga prerequisites
+Make sure you installed the `Toga minimum requirements
-<https://github.com/beeware/toga#prerequisites>`_, such as Python 3 and the
+<https://github.com/beeware/toga#minimum-requirements>`_, such as Python 3 and other
-other libraries.
+required system libraries.
 Then create a working directory for your code and change to it.

 If Python 3 is *not* installed, you can do so via `the official installer
 <https://www.python.org/downloads>`_, or via `pyenv